 The CPE will be addressing the following three key questions.
-Collectively, the questions aim at highlighting the key lessons from the WFP country presence and performance in Cameroon, which could inform future strategic and operational decisions.
+Collectively, the questions aim at highlighting the key lessons from the WFP country presence and performance in C.A.R, which could inform future strategic and operational decisions.

 Question 1: Portfolio Alignment and Strategic Positioning of WFP's Country Program.
-Reflect on the extent to which: i) main objectives and related activities have been relevant with Cameroon's humanitarian developmental needs (including those of specific groups), priorities and capacities; ii) objectives have been coherent with the stated national agenda and policies; iii) objectives have been coherent and harmonised with those of partners especially UN partners, but also with, bilateral partners and NGOs; iv) WFP has been strategic in its alignments and positioned itself where it can make the biggest difference; and v) there have been trade-offs between aligning with national needs and strategies and with WFP's mission, strategic corporate policies (including humanitarian principles and protection policies).
+Reflect on the extent to which: i) main objectives and related activities have been relevant with C.A.R's humanitarian and developmental needs (including those of specific groups), priorities and capacities; ii) objectives have been coherent with the stated national agenda and policies; iii) objectives have been coherent and harmonised with those of partners especially UN partners, but also with, bilateral partners and NGOs; iv) WFP has been strategic in its alignments and positioned itself where it can make the biggest difference; and v) there have been trade-offs between aligning with national needs and strategies and with WFP's mission, strategic plans and corporate policies (including humanitarian principles and protection policies).

 Question 2: Factors and Quality of Strategic Decision Making.
-Reflect on the extent to which WFP: i) has analysed or used existing analysis of the hunger challenges, the food security and nutrition issues in Cameroon including gender equality and protection issues; ii) contributed to placing these issues on the national agenda, analysed appropriate response strategies, including developing national or partner capacity on these issues; and iii) identify the factors that determined existing choices (perceived comparative advantage, corporate strategies, national political factors, resources, organisational structure and staffing, monitoring information etc.) to understand these drivers of CO's strategy, and how they were considered and managed; and iv) has analysed, or used existing analysis of, security-related risks.
+Reflect on the extent to which WFP: i) has analysed or used existing analysis of the hunger challenges, the food security and nutrition issues in C.A.R - including gender equality and protection issues; ii) contributed to placing these issues on the national agenda, analysed appropriate response strategies, including developing national or partner capacity on these issues; and iii) identify the factors that determined existing choices (perceived comparative advantage, corporate strategies, national political factors, resources, organisational structure and staffing, monitoring information etc.) to understand these drivers of CO's strategy, and how they were considered and managed; and iv) has analysed, or used existing analysis of, security-related risks.

-Question 3: Performance and Results of the WFP portfolio.
-Reflect on: i) the level of effectiveness, efficiency and sustainability of the main WFP programme activities (2012-2016) and explanations for these results (including factors beyond WFP's control such as conflict and natural disasters); ii) the extent of WFP's contribution to the reduction of gender inequality gaps in relation to and control over food, resources, and decisionmaking iii) the level of synergy and multiplying effect between the various main activities in the portfolio, regardless of the operations; iv) the level of synergies and multiplying opportunities with partners, especially UN and bilateral partners, and NGOs at operational level.
+Ouestion 3: Performance and Results of the WFP portfolio.
+Reflect on: i) the level of effectiveness, efficiency and sustainability of the main WFP programme activities (2012-June 2017) and explanations for these results (including factors beyond WFP's control such as conflict and natural disasters); ii) the extent of WFP's contribution to the reduction of gender inequality gaps in relation to and control over food, resources, and decision-making iii) the level of synergy and multiplying effect between the various main activities in the portfolio, regardless of the operations; iv) the level of synergies and multiplying opportunities with partners, especially UN and bilateral partners, and NGOs at operational level.
 The evaluation will assess the "dynamic" nature of these operations, including the extent to which WFP activities have been developmental in approach in such a conflictprone context and the effectiveness of risk mitigation.

-For the purpose of this evaluation, the CO portfolio is defined as operations implemented in Cameroon during the 2012-mid 2017 period and all geographic areas covered by the portfolio.
-In light of the strategic nature of the evaluation, it is not intended to evaluate each operation individually, but to focus broadly on the portfolio as a whole, its evolution over time, its performances, and the strategic role played by WFP in Cameroon.
+For the purpose of this evaluation, the CO portfolio is defined as operations implemented in C.A.R during the 2012- June 2017 period and all geographic areas covered by the portfolio.
+In light of the strategic nature of the evaluation, it is not intended to evaluate each operation individually, but to focus broadly on the portfolio as a whole, its evolution over time, its performances, and the strategic role played by WFP in C.A.R.
 The field work will focus on a sample of WFP operation sites.